davedittrich/python_secrets/README.rst

 ..

-By default, the values of secrets are redacted in ``table`` output.
-To show them in the terminal output, add the ``--no-redact`` flag:
+By default, the values of secrets are redacted when output.
+To show the values in clear text in the terminal output, add the ``--no-redact`` flag:

 .. code-block:: none